Advantages and Disadvantages of Outsourcing an eBay Business

 The biggest problem most eBay sellers have it actually letting go of a task and delegating, and rightly so.
-They have build their business from the ground up and are passionate about what they do and don't want the business to be adversely affected by allowing other people to manage parts of it.
+They have built their business from the ground up and are passionate about what they do and don't want the business to be adversely affected by allowing other people to manage parts of it.

 Disadvantages of Outsourcing